It is Generally Best to Self-Surender with a Criminal Defense Attorney by Your Side

 What does surrender to the court mean?

-Surrender to the court means walking into the court and presenting oneself for arraignment on a warrant.
+Surrendering to the court means walking into the court and presenting oneself for arraignment on a warrant.
 Most courts have set times for arraignment, so it is vital to only appear at the appropriate time.

 What is a voluntary surrender?

-Voluntary surrender means turning oneself into the court or police station voluntarily.
+Voluntary surrender means turning oneself in to the court or police station voluntarily.
 It is advisable to make arrangements with the court or police department for a voluntary surrender time to minimize the time in custody.
 A judge or magistrate will be inclined to grant a low or personal bond for someone who voluntarily surrenders.

 How do I get rid of a warrant in Michigan?